mariosasko/mstfind/README.md

 ## Example

-To find minimum spanning tree of a graph with the relative path `./input/graph1.txt` using Dijkstra algorithm, type following command:
+To find the minimum spanning tree of a graph with the relative path `./input/graph1.txt` using Dijkstra algorithm, type following command:
 `python main.py -p ./input/graph1.txt -a dijkstra -s static`

-To display all the steps of the algorithm, type following command:
+To display all the steps of the algorithm, type the following command:
 `python main.py -p ./input/graph1.txt -a dijkstra -s dynamic`

 > **Note**: Commands used in this example can be found inside `commands.txt`

 ## Testing

-To run tests, use following command:
+To run the tests, use the following command:
 `python -m unittest discover tests`